Doboo/Node-RED-SFE/README.md

  ```sh
  MySFEApp --noload
  ```
+ Note: If you did not develop a flow, before building (skipping `npm run develop`) - the `noload` run mode, is the default, and in effect - you have built a portable Node RED executable.

  ## Override default port.
 The port that your SFE is using, is defined in the `settings.js` file, but you can override this during runtime.